ddsky/spoonacular-api-clients/python/docs/IngredientsApi.md

 with spoonacular.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = spoonacular.IngredientsApi(api_client)
-    id = 9266 # float | The id of the ingredient you want the amount for. nutrient = 'protein' # str | The target nutrient.
-See a list of supported nutrients. target = 2 # float | The target number of the given nutrient. unit = 'oz' # str | The target unit. (optional)
+    id = 9266 # int | The id of the ingredient you want the amount for. nutrient = 'protein' # str | The target nutrient.
+See a list of supported nutrients. target = 2 # int | The target number of the given nutrient. unit = 'oz' # str | The target unit. (optional)

     try: